Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - sales regulations

 - authorized buyers

 Commercial Dispenser Certification Program

-This program is a collaborative effort between Lakeland College and Alberta Environment and Parks.
+This program is a collaborative effort between Lakeland College and the Alberta government.
 It consists of:

 - home-study material